Z3D56/02-Space-Shooter/README.md

 ## Implementation

 Created using
-Godot
+Godot,
-Kenny.nl
+Kenny.nl,
 opengameheart.org

-The Gloudy typeface was developed by Barry Shwartz and is freely available for personal use.
+The Gloudy typeface was developed by Barry Shwartz

 ## References
 None